 But it wasn't just enemy soldiers he impaled.
 Anyone who displeased him was at risk of a terrible death.
 Some claim he impaled 500 Boyars (Russian aristocrats) after a banquet on a single night.
-He also impaled merchants who were allied with the Boyars and poor and sick commoners he deemed unsightly.
+He also impaled merchants who were allied with the Boyars, as well as poor and sick commoners he deemed unsightly.

-Other horrible torture techniques he would use included boiling or skinning people alive, disembowelment, and nailing turbans onto people's heads on at least one occasion.
+Other horrible torture techniques he would use included boiling or skinning people alive, disemboweling, and nailing turbans onto people's heads.